 Broad descriptions of the main collections are available on the Rare book collections page.
 Some also have additional catalogues or handlists of their own, and this is indicated in the collection descriptions when appropriate.

 The Special Collections Online Archive Catalogue is newly available.
 Please note that this is at a pilot stage of development, and we welcome your comments.
 This contains descriptions of many of our archive collections, both at collection level and down to a detailed file level; also images of the Brunel Collection, some of our medieval manuscripts, and University-related archives.
 There are also detailed lists of the Penguin Archive.
+Please note that the most up to date Penguin lists are on the Online Archive Catalogue.

 Catalogues and indexes to the archival collections are available in Special Collections, Arts & Social Sciences Library, and collection level descriptions of the principal collections can be found on the Archival collections page.
 Collection level descriptions and a number of detailed catalogues can also be found on the following websites: Archives Hub, the A2A: Access to Archives, the National Register of Archives (NRA) and The National Archive (TNA).